anuraghazra/github-readme-stats/readme.md

 ##### Gradient in bg_color

-You can provide multiple comma saperated values in bg_color option to render a gradient, the format of the gradient is :-
+You can provide multiple comma separated values in bg_color option to render a gradient, the format of the gradient is :-

 ```
 &bg_color=DEG,COLOR1,COLRO2,COLOR3...COLOR10